syncfusion-content/javascript-docs/js/Diagram/Port.md

 ## Constraints

 The `constraints` property allows to enable/disable certain behaviors of ports.
-For more information about port constraints, refer [Constraints](/js/Diagram/Constraints "Port Constraints")
+For more information about port constraints, refer to [Constraints](/js/Diagram/Constraints "Port Constraints")